 Groundwater Contamination Litigation.
-Predecessor entities of the Company, along with several other entities, are defendants in litigation, St. Michel Plantation, LLC, et al, v.
-White, et al., pending in civil district court in Orleans Parish, Louisiana.
+Predecessor entities of CERC, along with several other entities, are defendants in litigation, St. Michel Plantation, LLC, et al, v.
+White, et al., pending in civil district court in Orleans

+Parish, Louisiana.
 In the lawsuit, the plaintiffs allege that their property in Terrebonne Parish, Louisiana suffered salt water contamination as a result of oil and gas drilling activities conducted by the defendants.
-Although a predecessor of the Company held an interest in two oil and gas leases on a portion of the property at issue, neither it nor any other entities of the Company drilled or conducted other oil and gas operations on those leases.
-In January 2009, the Company and the plaintiffs reached agreement on the terms of a settlement that, if ultimately approved by the Louisiana Department of Natural Resources and the court, is expected to finally resolve this litigation.
-The Company does not expect the outcome of this litigation to have a material adverse impact on its financial condition, results of operations or cash flows.
+Although a predecessor of CERC held an interest in two oil and gas leases on a portion of the property at issue, neither it nor any other CERC entities drilled or conducted other oil and gas operations on those leases.
+In January 2009, CERC and the plaintiffs reached agreement on the terms of a settlement that, if ultimately approved by the Louisiana Department of Natural Resources, is expected to resolve this litigation.
+CERC does not expect the outcome of this litigation to have a material adverse impact on its financial condition, results of operations or cash flows.

 Other Environmental.
-From time to time the Company has received notices from regulatory authorities or others regarding its status as a PRP in connection with sites found to require remediation due to the presence of environmental contaminants.
-In addition, the Company has been named from time to time as a defendant in litigation related to such sites.
-Although the ultimate outcome of such matters cannot be predicted at this time, the Company does not expect, based on its experience to date, these matters, either individually or in the aggregate, to have a material adverse effect on the Company's financial condition, results of operations or cash flows.
+From time to time CERC has received notices from regulatory authorities or others regarding its status as a PRP in connection with sites found to require remediation due to the presence of environmental contaminants.
+In addition, CERC has been named from time to time as a defendant in litigation related to such sites.
+Although the ultimate outcome of such matters cannot be predicted at this time, CERC does not expect, based on its experience to date, these matters, either individually or in the aggregate, to have a material adverse effect on its financial condition, results of operations or cash flows.